omgupta1608/omgupta1608/README.md

 ## Hello!
 Looks like you're interested in what I do.
 Here's a synopsis:

-I am a Software Engineer with 2 years of experience.
+I am a Software Engineer with 2 years of experience working on Backend Systems and the Cloud.
 My skills as an engineer are summarized as icons below.
 Apart from Software I love to read, write and learn more and more about Physics and Astronomy as a hobby.

 I am currently learning (or at least trying to learn) Rust 🦀 and how CPUs, the Operating System, or basically how computer systems work under the hood.